 Hurricane Fiona closes in on Bermuda as Category 4 storm; Thousands in Puerto Rico still without power

-Hurricane Fiona closes in on Bermuda as Category 4 storm; Thousands in Puerto Rico still without powerget the free app

 After causing major destruction in Puerto Rico — and then hitting the Dominican Republic and Turks and Caicos Islands — Hurricane Fiona was scheduled to pass close to Bermuda late Thursday as a Category 4 storm.
 Bermudan authorities were opening shelters and announced schools and offices would be closed Friday.